The Ultimate Guide to the Best Australian Train Trips

 The Dubbo Explorer travels from Sydney via Bathurst, Orange to Dubbo.
 If you are thinking of visiting the Western Plains Zoo or fancy some wine sampling in Orange, this is the train for you.

 Broken Hill Xplorer

-There is one service a week, 9-hour journey, that terminates in Griffith in the NSW Riverina region.
+There is one service a week, a 9-hour journey, that ends in Griffith in the NSW Riverina region.
 Designed by Walter Burley Griffith, the architect who won the competition to design Canberra, the area was settled by immigrants who developed the food and wine culture that the region is so famous for today.